vickydelk/DH110-UX/Assignment01/README.md

 ## #1 Visibility of System Status
 Definition: Users should be kept aware of the status of whatever they do on a site.
-Evaluation: This site does a good job at meeting his huristic.Each  button is correctly labled with the outcome of pressing it and loading signs are used approperatly.
+Evaluation: This site does a good job at meeting his huristic.Each  button is correctly labled with the outcome of pressing it and loading signs are used approperatly.<br />
 Sevarity Rating: 1

 ## #2 Match Between System and the Real World